How to Save Money on Everything Medicare Doesn’t Cover

 Dental discount plans, like those sold at DentalPlans.com, charge an annual membership fee that ranges from $80 to $200.

-The plan contracts with dentists who agree to reduce their fees, then you pay the participating dentist directly using your discount.
+The plan contracts with dentists who agree to reduce their fees, and then you pay the participating dentist directly using your discount.

 To be clear: You’re still paying out of pocket for those services.
 But the idea is that you won’t pay as much as you would without insurance.

-Crunch the numbers and see if it makes sense to try a dental plan.
+Crunch the numbers and see if it makes sense to try a dental savings plan.
 It might be cheaper to use other discounts instead.

 3. Go to a Dental School